 - Don’t sweat the small stuff.
 Clichéd, but true.
 The sooner you start to weigh down your days with resentment or anger at things that cannot change, the sooner you’ll want to leave.
 Things will not go as planned, but that’s part of the adventure, and oftentimes they really do work out in the end.
 Save the stress and the anger for the things that really matter.

 - Build a vacation into your vacation.
 When I came home for the holidays in 2009, people asked me how my vacation was going.
 I explained that my round-the-world travels were my life, and my time home was my vacation.
 Travel in developing countries can be tiring and it can be frustrating, and there are times when you really do need to give yourself a break.
-Whether that means sitting on a beach for a week, finding a festival you love (some festival options), and relaxing or treating yourself to a nice meal every so often or upgrading your hotel to something different, figure out what you need to give your brain and body a break, and then indulge in it once in a while.
+Whether that means sitting on a beach for a week, finding a festival you love (a long list of festivals from around the world is here), and relaxing or treating yourself to a nice meal every so often or upgrading your hotel to something different, figure out what you need to give your brain and body a break, and then indulge in it once in a while.